brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.23.0 =
-* Fix: Table of Contents - Not allowed HTML tags in title and Js minification issue.
+* Fix: Table of Contents - Not allowed HTML tags in title and JS minification issue.

 = 1.22.3 =
 * Improvement: Advanced Column - Added two more shapes dividers for top and bottom.